Frequently Asked Questions

 Not as much as you think.
 Marching/drill is sometimes practiced during your squadron time at Leadership Laboratory.
 There are no mandatory drill sessions outside of LLAB.

-LEAD, formerly known as Field Training (FT), is an approximately three week summer encampment between your sophomore and junior year.
+Field Training (FT) is an approximately two week summer encampment between your sophomore and junior year.
 It is conducted at Maxwell AFB, located in Montgomery, Alabama.
 This is an intensified training period where you receive additional leadership training, attend numerous career orientations, and learn firsthand about U.S. Air Force life.
 You only attend FT once while you are in the AFROTC program.

 How do U.S. Air Force ROTC graduates compare with Air Force Academy and Officer Training School graduates?